 But those contingencies were secondary, at least for the moment.
 My View moved smoothly with the red-helmeted rider in the present, following ‘his’ (really her) muscle-powered venture through the night-lit streets of Ottawa.

-With shoes just barely touching the blacktop on either side of the bicycle, the rider stopped behind a pickup truck a four-way intersection.
+With shoes just barely touching the blacktop on either side of the bicycle, the rider stopped behind a pickup truck at a four-way intersection.
 The helmeted head swung rapidly left as she jerked one, two, three times in rapid succession before I brought my View to a halt.

 At my slowest rate of rewind speed, the slug tumbling end-over-end through the air seemed to creep backwards – a relieving testament to the effectiveness of Stillwater’s power damping the kinetic energy of objects in her vicinity.
 The power had almost no effect on objects slower than 120 kmh, but faster objects showed rapid slowdown when approaching her.
 It was an amazing power against speedsters and – as demonstrated – bullets.
 She was basically against an unusually large-caliber bb gun.